upenndigitalscholarship/printing-in-prisons/blog/AlliyuO.md

 <div style="text-align: justify">
     <p style="font-size": 1.3em >
-Jimmie O, born within the walls of Eastern State Penitentiary, became an unexpected source of joy and normalcy in an otherwise austere environment. <sup>1</sup>At just one year old, he had already endeared himself to the inmates and staff, serving as a beloved figure who brought a touch of innocence to the prison yard.
+Jimmie O, born within the walls of Eastern State Penitentiary, became an unexpected source of joy and normalcy in an otherwise austere environment.
+At just one year old, he had already endeared himself to the inmates and staff, serving as a beloved figure who brought a touch of innocence to the prison yard.
 His presence offered glimpses of childhood that likely reminded many of their own children or siblings outside the prison walls.
   </p>
   </div>